TheSpeedX/TG-Bridger/README.md

 # TG Bridger

 A Telegram Channel bridger.
-This bridge sends the message posted in one or many channel to one or many channel
+This bridge sends the message posted in one or many channel to one or many channel.

 ### Features
  - Supports Multiple Bridging Techniques.